The Ultimate Review of the Best Dryer Vent Covers 2023

 Our Verdict

 Coming in at our number one overall pick is the InOvate dryer vent cover.
-This cover checks all the boxes from style, construction, longevity, and practical use.
-It is the best for deterring birds and mice and with its patented magnetic closing flap it will surely expel or heat and lint efficiently.
+This cover checks all the boxes in style, construction, longevity, and practical use.
+It is the best for deterring birds and mice, and with its patented magnetic closing flap, it will surely expel or heat and lint efficiently.

 How We Chose the Best Dryer Vents

 There are many options to choose from when it comes to dryer vent covers, but we know that not all of them are created equally for each home.
-We only install InOvate dryer vent covers because it keeps the animals out and freely lets air flow and lint from building up.
+We only install InOvate dryer vent covers because they keep the animals out and freely let air flow and lint from building up.

-We choose covers based on the many factors that we mentioned in this article and keep those in mind for all different types of homes and budgets.
+We chose covers based on the many factors that we mentioned in this article and kept those in mind for all different types of homes and budgets.
 Whenever possible, only choose a dryer vent that will meet your needs.
 Our list is based on our experience and customer feedback.

 FAQ About Dryer Venting